Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 Each one of these periods will include the development of some or multiple features, as well as testing and deployment, leaving us with a fully functional product.
 The scope for each milestone is defined as follows:

-- Week 4 - Closed Beta:
+**Week 0 - 4: MVP / Closed Alpha**

-- Key metrics
+- Key Metrics

-- Integration of historical datasets
+- Integration of Historical Datasets

-- Additional benchmarks
+- Additional Benchmarks

-- Week 8 - Open Release:
+**Week 4 - 8: Open Beta**

-- Creating user accounts
+- Creating User Accounts

-- Integration of live data APIs
+- Integration of Live Data APIs

-- Contribution and Rebalancing
+- Regular Contribution and Rebalancing

-- Week 12 - Launch:
+**Week 8 - 12: Public Release**

-- Exporting portfolio
+- Exporting Portfolio to PDF

 - Additional Features